hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

-# SQL-Managed Instance / Disaster Recovery Architecture Details and Step by Step Implementation
+# SQL-Managed Instance / Disaster Recovery Architecture
+# Details and Step by Step Implementation
-SQL Managed Instance Installation process - Step by Step to Disaster Recovery - Ready for Massive roll out Powered by: Hugo Marques - Azure Architect
+SQL Managed Instance Installation process - Step by Step to Disaster Recovery - Ready for Massive roll out

 This document provide the Best Practice guidence for the SQL-Managed Instance implementation considering a Disaster Recovery Architecture with a full Failover Group configured.